PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-04-08 11:20:26
+Last updated: 2024-04-08 11:20:59
-Random Quote: Baby, can we grow sandwiches behind the garage? - Marshall Eriksen
+Random Quote: Bronn was no knight, that was true.
+Bronn was a battle - hardened killer.